RicherMans/AudioCaption/README.md

-# AudioCaption : Show and Tell
+# AudioCaption : Listen and Tell

-This repository provides the baseline model source code as well as the labels to the Paper [Audiocaption: Show and Tell]().
+This repository provides the baseline model source code as well as the labels to the Paper [Audiocaption: Listen and Tell]().

 Firstly please checkout this repository.